- Always apply SPF at least 20 minutes before going outside unless otherwise stated.

 - Reapply after swimming or excessive sweating.

-- No point going under SPF30 or over a 50.
+- No point going under SPF30 or over a 50 (unless specified by a doctor, obviously)

 Broad Spectrum?
 UVA symbol (in EU)?